alphagov/re-build-systems/README.md

         -t $JENKINS_TEAM_NAME
     ```

-    If you receive an error, it may be because your `team_name` is not unique, which it must be to ensure that URLs are unique.
-Go back to point 4 in the previous (Configure DNS) section, change your `team_name` and then continue from there.
+    If you receive an error, it may be because your `team_name` is not unique.
+Your team_name must be unique to ensure the associated URLs are unique.
+Go back to step 4 in Configure DNS, change your `team_name` and then continue from that point.

 1. Export secrets

-    In order to initialise the S3 bucket, you need to export secrets from the `~/.aws/credentials` file.
+    To initialise the S3 bucket, you'll need to export secrets from the `~/.aws/credentials` file.

-    If you are using bash, then add a space at the start of `export AWS_ACCESS_KEY_ID` and `export AWS_SECRET_ACCESS_KEY` to prevent them from being added to `~/.bash_history`.
+    If you're using bash, add a space at the start of `export AWS_ACCESS_KEY_ID` and `export AWS_SECRET_ACCESS_KEY` to prevent them from being added to `~/.bash_history`.

     ```
     export AWS_ACCESS_KEY_ID="[aws key]"